Chagas disease

 - they have not been proven effective in people with severe chronic symptoms

-To improve treatment in the short and medium-term, we are investigating new regimens of benznidazole to reduce side effects, and, together with partners, we have helped develop the first form of benznidazole specifically for children.
+To improve treatment in the short and medium-term, we are investigating new regimens of benznidazole to reduce side effects, and, together with partners, we helped develop the first formulation of benznidazole specifically for children.

 What new treatments for Chagas disease are needed?

 Chagas disease has been targeted by the World Health Organization (WHO) for elimination but fewer than 10% of people with Chagas have been diagnosed and even fewer have been treated.
-To eliminate the disease, we need a new drug for both chronic stages of the disease that is safe, efficacious, and adapted to the field.
-Access to treatment and diagnostics also needs to be greatly expanded.
-We also need to identify better biomarkers, to measure the impact of treatment and predict who is at risk for developing severe symptoms.
+To eliminate the disease, we need new drugs for both the chronic indeterminate and chronic advanced stages of the disease that are safe, effective, and field-adapted.
+We also need to improve access to treatment and diagnosis for all people who are affected – including in remote or rural areas.

 What Chagas disease medicines are we working on?

-We aim to deliver new, safer, more affordable and effective treatments for people affected by Chagas disease.
-We are also focused on improving access to diagnosis and treatment using existing tools.
+We aim to deliver safer, more effective, and more affordable treatments for people affected by Chagas disease.
+We are also working to improve access to diagnosis and treatment using existing tools and develop better tests to monitor response to treatment.

 Find out about our work developing treatments for Chagas disease